Professor Martin Powell

 B15 2RT

 Martin joined HSMC in February 2007.
-He specialises in health policy, especially New Labour; choice and consumerism; decentralization; partnership; history of health care before the NHS and social policy, especially historical and geographical dimensions, citizenship, equity, theories of welfare state development.
+Martin specialises in: Health policy, especially choice and consumerism; decentralization; partnership and history of health care before the NHS and social policy, especially historical and geographical dimensions, citizenship, equity, theories of welfare state development.

 Qualifications